One of the most difficult questions for the Finance and Accounting professionals we work with is explaining the reasons why you left past companies.

 Just like anything else, answering questions about past motivations can be difficult, but doesn’t have to be with a little preparation.
 If you provide clear answers that make sense even with follow up questions and highlight where you want to go in your future career; you will be able to give an honest assessment of yourself; which at the end of the day, is what an interview is all about.

 As always, we here at Morgan McKinley can give you tips and advice on how to handle difficult questions in interviews each step of the process.
 Our Career Partner Program is specifically geared to help you in these types of situations throughout the job hunting process.
-Check out our Career Partner Hub for professional career advice and more information on interview preparation such as interview simulator and interview tips.

 Feel free to reach out to us as we’re happy to give you honest feedback on your interview style.